 Calapurca

-Northern Chilean Andean stew — pork, lamb, chicken, llama or guanaco simmered with potatoes, corn, and a hot stone dropped in at the table for theatrical finishing-heat.
-The Aymara-Andean signature feast of the Atacama and altiplano.
+A northern Chilean Andean stew — pork, lamb, chicken, llama or guanaco simmered with potatoes and corn, with a hot stone dropped in at the table for a dramatic finishing heat.
+The Aymara-Andean signature dish of the Atacama and altiplano.

 Variations